Demolition work on abandoned Bella Vista houses to begin in coming weeks

 The Bay of Plenty Times has been trying to get answers about the future of the houses from the Tauranga City Council since Friday last week, amid growing speculation on social media.

-Tauranga Mayor Greg Brownless, via a council statement this morning, confirmed that legal teams and experts had visited the site last week and said that any demolition was likely to be six weeks away.
+Tauranga Mayor Greg Brownless, via a council statement this morning, confirmed that legal teams and experts had visited the site last week and that any demolition was likely to be six weeks away.

 "We believe the properties on Aneta Way may be able to be salvaged and repaired.
 The upper levels of some of the other homes are likely to be removed, with only the block foundations being demolished."